-Carry an Emergency Care Plan that outlines recommended treatment in case of an allergic reaction, is signed by a physician and includes emergency contact information.
-You can download a Spanish-language version of FARE's Food Allergy & Anaphylaxis Emergency Care Plan at foodallergy.org/faap.
+Bring a kit with all your medications, including extra epinephrine auto-injectors.
+Also carry an Emergency Care Plan that outlines recommended treatment in case of an allergic reaction, is signed by a physician and includes emergency contact information.
+You can download a copy of FARE's Food Allergy & Anaphylaxis Emergency Care Plan at foodallergy.org/faap.
 Be sure to bring extra copies with you and keep your plan in a place where others can find it.
 It is important that you and your travel companions understand what to do in case of an emergency.

-According to Mexico's General Directorate of Civil Aviation (DGAC) and Secretariat of Communications and Transportation (SCT), you may carry without restrictions on board the aircraft as many medications as you will need during your trip.
-However, you may need to show the printed label that identifies the medication.
-It is recommended that you also show the prescription label from the pharmacy.
-Products for people with special dietary restrictions and tanks for medically required oxygen are also permitted, as are milk, juice, and baby food if you are flying with a baby.
-You should also have your doctor complete a Travel Plan that confirms your food allergy and travel requirements.
+Understand policies for carrying medication on board the aircraft.
+You can keep the medication with you in the cabin.
+You may need to show the printed label that identifies the medication.
+You may also wish to carry with you a prescription for the medication translated into English.
+Have your doctor complete a Travel Plan that confirms your food allergy and travel requirements.
 The Travel Plan of the International Food Allergy & Anaphylaxis Alliance may be downloaded at foodallergy.org/travelplan.